npatmaja/resume/README.md

 # Nauval Atmaja's Resumé
-My resumé in LaTex based on (Adrien Friggeri's Fancy CV)[https://www.sharelatex.com/templates/cv-or-resume/fancy-cv].
+My resumé in LaTex based on [Adrien Friggeri's Fancy CV](https://www.sharelatex.com/templates/cv-or-resume/fancy-cv).

 ## Compile to pdf
-This project uses (tianon/latex)[https://hub.docker.com/r/tianon/latex/] docker image to compile the tex file to pdf.
+This project uses [tianon/latex](https://hub.docker.com/r/tianon/latex/) docker image to compile the tex file to pdf.
 A `Makefile` is used as the _build_ tool to make the compilation process easier.